npg70/galbreath-old/people/galbreath-archibald-1760.md

 - burial: Kilkerran Cemetery, Campbeltown, Argyll and Bute, Scotland
 - marriage: 14 Sep 1787; Campbeltown, Argyll, Scotland

 He married second to **Jean Corbett**, daughter of Daniel Corbett blacksmith and Agnes Armour.
-She died 2 Aug 1861 and burried at  Kilkerran Cemetery, Campbeltown, Argyll and Bute, Scotland.[^jean-corbet-burial]  The marriage should be around 1789-1791, but can't find it in OPR
+She died 2 Aug 1861 and burried at  Kilkerran Cemetery, Campbeltown, Argyll and Bute, Scotland.[^jean-corbet-burial]  The marriage should be around 1789-1791, but can't find it in OPR.
+She lived in Campbeltown with her unmarried children until her death.[^census1851][^census1861].

 Likely occupation was Maltster, and then a "Grazier" (a pastoral/livestock farmer)[^1841]